 - Hot Glue

 I begin by painting the lids.
-If you are impatient with the paint drying process as I am, use a small fan to speed it up!
-My lids are dying on repurposed ice cream cups.
-Those are handy little tools in the craft room too.
+If you are as impatient with the paint drying process as I am, use a small fan to speed it up!
+My lids are drying on repurposed ice cream cups turned upside down.

 I use DecoArt Tutti Fruitti and Cinnamon Brown for all my lids.
 The brown covers with two coats but the Tutti Fruitti takes closer to four coats to cover those Duke’s Mayonnaise jar lids.
 That is where the pretty craft paper comes in!

 Use the lid as a template to cut out your choice of craft paper.

 Cover the lid with Mod Podge and press the paper into place.
 Allow ample drying time.